Moutai shares lead alcohol tumble after China bans spirits from army feasts

 Chinese alcohol stocks were first hit early last month when China's incoming leaders heated the anti-corruption rhetoric at the 18th Communist Party Congress meeting at which Xi Jinping became the new party chief.

-Moutai and other white spirits are also typically presented as gifts by those seeking favor from officials in China.
+Moutai and other white spirits are also typically presented as gifts by those seeking favour from officials in China.

 The sector was further knocked in late November by a contamination scare involving Jiugui Liquor Co Ltd.